Cluster 2: Production and Distribution of WritingArchived

 Skateboard Design:

-This MEA uses prior knowledge of Newton's Three Laws of Motion and has students design the best skateboard for different clients.
+In this Model-Eliciting Activity (MEA), students will use prior knowledge of forces and motion to design the best skateboard for different clients.

 Type: Lesson Plan